Change the name or gender on your driving licence

 If you can’t send your old driving licence

 You can still apply if your old licence has been lost, stolen or destroyed.
 You’ll have to say what happened to it when you fill in the form.
+Include a cheque or postal order for £20, payable to DVLA.

 Where to send your application